 Please send files in Word format (please do not send PDFs)

-If there are accompanying images, please ensure that the images are clearly captioned, and the files labelled.
+If there are accompanying images, please ensure that the images are clearly captioned, and the files labeled.
 These should not be embedded in the Word file, but instead sent separately in JPEG format.

 Please send a photo of the author/artist(s) and a brief biography (maximum 100 words).

-When using a word which is or is asserted to be a proprietary term or trade mark, please use the symbol ® or TM.
+When using a word that is or is asserted to be a proprietary term or trademark, please use the symbol ® or TM.

 Informed consent: Manuscripts must include a statement that informed consent was obtained from human subjects.
 Authors should protect patient anonymity by avoiding the use of patients’ names or initials, hospital number, or other identifying information.

-Code of experimental ethics and practice and confidentiality: Contributors are required to follow the procedures in force in their countries which govern the ethics of work conducted with human or animal subjects.
+Code of experimental ethics and practice and confidentiality: Contributors are required to follow the procedures in force in their countries that govern the ethics of work conducted with human or animal subjects.

 The journal operates an anonymous review process whereby the identity of the author and reviewer are not revealed to each other during the progression of a paper.